Castle Down

 Castle Down is a windswept plateau of maritime heath in the northern part of the island of Tresco, Isles of Scilly.
 The area has a number of designations including Castle Down (Tresco) Site of Special Scientific Interest (SSSI); is part of the Isles of Scilly Area of Outstanding Natural Beauty; part of the Isles of Scilly Heritage Coast; and part of Plantlife's Isles of Scilly Important Plant Area.
+The Castle Down Site of Special Scientific Interest is entirely owned by the Duchy of Cornwall.
 There are a number of Schedule Ancient Monument's ranging in age from Bronze Age cairns (or burial places) to castles built in the 16th and 17th centuries to protect the anchorage of New Grimsby harbour.

 History

 There is a long history of human habitation with 66 cairns (usually burial sites) dating to the Bronze Age.